Imiquimod cream is a treatment that uses your immune system to attack skin cancer cells.

 How it works

 Imiquimod cream uses your body’s natural defences to help kill the skin cancer cells.
 It works by releasing a number of chemicals called cytokines.
 One of these cytokines is called interferon.

-Interferon is a protein that is made naturally as part of the body’s immune response.
+Interferon is a protein that the body makes as part of the immune response.
 Interferon is also used as a cancer treatment.
 It is thought that imiquimod makes cells produce more interferon which destroys the skin cancer cells.